kylln20/WRO_FE_2023-24/README.md

 <img src="https://github.com/kylln20/WRO_FE_2023-24/blob/main/schemes/schematic.png" height="400px"> <img src="https://github.com/kylln20/WRO_FE_2023-24/blob/main/other/extra%20images/wiring2.jpg" height="400px">

 #### Sensors
 We use a `SainSmart Wide-Angle Camera`, which carries pixel data to the HAT via a Camera Serial Interface (CSI) cable.
-The wide field of vision helps us detect more of the game field, especially near the front of the car.
+Its fish-eye lens enables it to have a field of vision angle of 160 degrees, which allows us to detect more of the game field- whether that be the signal pillars, the coloured lines on the mat, or the walls- both at the front and to the sides of the car.
+Overall, the greater amount of information allows the program to more accurately plan the car's movements.

 Based on said pixel data, we can identify objects based on their size and colour.
 From such information, our program will calculate the desired speed and turning angle which it will send through the HAT to the DC and servo motors respectively with pulse-width modulation (PWM) signals.

+For the Canadian National WRO Future Engineers competition, the sensitivity of the camera to different lighting conditions made it difficult to have consistently running code that was unaffected by the environment and the direction the car was travelling.
+Improvements we considered were changing the camera settings, or attaching a lamp to the car so that we could ensure consistent lighting.
+However, a solution was instead found by processing the colours using a different system (detailed in the Software section).

 #### Improvements
-Our camera is sensitive to different lighting conditions meaning colors may look different in different scenarios.
-This could have been improved by changing camera settings or attaching a lamp to the car to make sure the lighting conditions are always consistent.

-Our switch is large and along with the fact that the wires connecting to the switch are too long, it ends up extending the length of our car by a couple of centimeters.
+Our switch is large and along with the fact that the wires connecting to the switch are too long, it ends up extending the length of our car by a couple of centimetres.
 Our design could be improved by using a smaller switch with a shorter length of wire, making the car more compact.

 &nbsp;

 💻 Software 💻
 ===
 We use a `Raspberry Pi 4 Board` as our single board computer (SBC).
-It is connected to the HAT, from which it takes and processes sensor input to return turning-angle and speed values back to the HAT, which then get sent to the servo and DC motors respectively.
+It is connected to the HAT, from which it takes and processes sensor input to return turning-angle and speed values back to the HAT, which then gets sent to the servo and DC motors respectively.

 The program running on the Raspberry Pi is written in Python.